-Z9PR-D12 Series TPM connector
+Z9NH-D12 Series System panel connector

-11. EATX power connectors (24-pin EATXPWR1, 8-pin EATX12V1/EATX12V2)
+9. Proprietary power connectors (20-pin PWR1/2; 4-pin PWR3)

-These connectors are for the EATX power supply plugs.
+These connectors are for proprietary power supply plugs.
 The power supply plugs are designed to fit these connectors in only one orientation.
-Find the proper orientation and push down firmly until the connectors completely fit.
+Orient the connectors and push down firmly until they completely fit.